Iain-S/racy-fastapi/README.md

 # racy-fastapi

-A demonstation of race conditions to look out for when using FastAPI.
+A demonstration of race conditions to look out for when using FastAPI.

-## Run
+## Pre-requisites

 Install dependencies and apply database migration: